 For those ready to own but not ready to pay the going rate in this overcharged economy, one option is to buy land instead — then build your own home.

-In some states, the cost savings can be truly impressive, according to a new study from storage company StorageCafe.
+In some states, the cost savings can be truly impressive, according to from storage company StorageCafe.
 It finds building a home is cheaper than buying in more than a third of states.
 In several cases, the savings are near or in six figures.

 Following are the states where those who build a home can save the most compared with buying one.